ConstructionPlacements

-Last Updated on April 18, 2023 by Admin
+Last Updated on June 23, 2025 by Admin

 The construction industry converts a range of resources into social, economic, and environmental infrastructure.
 It is one of the most influential sectors globally and in individual countries.
-We are discussing here the women in the construction industry.
+We are discussing the women in the construction industry.

 The construction sector contributes significantly to all countries’ gross domestic product (GDP).
 It is also a significant employer.
-It is estimated that it provides 7 percent of total global employment or some 220 million people on average.
+It is estimated that it provides 7 percent of total global employment, or some 220 million people on average.

 Read About: THE GREAT CONSTRUCTION CAREER – A CAREER BLUEPRINT